 About Schoolie

-The Cheeky Schoolie Tournament is all about Conservation.
-The 14th Annual Cheeky Schoolie Tournament presented by Simms had over 500 anglers convene on Cape Cod for the world’s largest fly fishing tournament.
-The Schoolie Tournament is unique not only for its size, but for the community atmosphere and camaraderie it generates.
-To see anglers and conservationists from all over the country convene, and celebrate striped bass and the community they support, is a truly heart warming spectacle.
+The 15th Annual Cheeky Schoolie Tournament is a wrap!
+Nearly 400 anglers convened on Cape Cod for the world’s largest fly fishing tournament, all in support of striped bass conservation.
+Thank you to everyone who attended, participated and supported another incredible year.
+The Schoolie Tournament is unique not only for its size, but also for the incredible community and camaraderie it brings together.
+Watching anglers and conservationists from across the country unite to celebrate striped bass, the waters they inhabit, and the community built around them is what makes this event truly special.

 The Science